 This is an updated ranking of the current best prepper podcasts.
-Our first rankings were in 2017, and we will continue to update these rankings as new content is created and new podcasts emerge on the scene.
+Our first rankings were in 2017, and we will continue to update these rankings as podcasts keep producing and as new podcasts emerge on the scene.

 Prepper podcasts are a great way to stay informed.
 The best prepper podcast is the one you feel you can learn the most from.
 You can listen to podcasts on the go or at home by downloading or streaming.
 I prefer to stream podcasts on my commute to and from work.
 It gives me targeted information that I simply could not get from talk radio or the news.
 For those that are not familiar with podcasts, it is a fancy word for a simple concept.
 They are pre-recorded radio shows that usually span 30 minutes to an hour.